What to Eat On a Low Fodmap Diet on Thanksgiving?

 Cranberry Pomegranate Spritzer

-Remember, that you can make the most healthy and delicious low fodmap recipes but if you overindulge, you can still feel some symptoms.
-So be reasonable, eat one helping and save the extras for leftovers to enjoy again.
+Remember, that you can prepare the most healthy and delicious low fodmap Thanksgiving menu ideas and recipes but if you overindulge, you may still feel some symptoms.
+So practice moderation, eat one helping and save the extras for leftovers to enjoy again.
 This tip is good for everyone not only those of us with IBS!

 What is Low Fodmap Stacking?